How to Read Your Financial Aid Award Letter

 Although it’s not fun, consider worst-case scenarios when evaluating scholarship terms.
 For example, will an injury void an athletic scholarship?

-Financial aid award offer letters may include federal student loans and the related terms.
+Financial aid award letters may include federal student loans and the related terms.
 You may choose to accept or decline these loans.
 Those students considering these financing options should carefully review details such as:

 - What is the interest rate?